-Our custom-built light sheet microscope, funded by the Wellcome Trust, was developed from ground up towards the requirements of our users.
-The upright geometry allows for easy sample mounting inside a standard petri dish as often required for long time-lapse whole organism imaging.
-Since different organisms need different imaging conditions the sample mount can be temperature controlled.
+Our custom-built light sheet microscope, funded by the Wellcome Trust, was developed from ground up to meet our users' specific needs.
+Its upright geometry makes it easy to mount samples in a standard petri dish, which is often required for long time-lapse imaging of whole organisms.
+Additionally, the temperature-controlled sample amount accommodates the precise imaging conditions different organisms require.

 Located in the Department of Physiology, Development and Neuroscience, Anatomy building, room 22A